xmartlabs/xl-blog/blogs/2023-07-21-tf-recommenders-encode-user-watch-history-using-openai-embeddings.md

 ---
 title: "TF Recommenders: Encode user watch history using OpenAI embeddings"
+subtitle: "  "
+permalink: /tf-recommenders-encode-user-watch-history-using-openai-embeddings/
+featured: true
 date: 2023-07-21
+category: machine-learning
+thumbnail: /images/tf-recommenders-encode-user-watch-history-using-openai-embeddings/featured.png
 tags:
-  [
-    Machine Learning,
+  - Machine Learning
-    Recommendation System,
+  - Recommendation System
-    TensorFlow Recommenders,
+  - TensorFlow Recommenders
-    OpenAI embeddings,
-    Two Tower retrieval model,
-  ]
+  - LLM
+  - Large Language Model
 author: mathias
-category: machine-learning
-permalink: /tf-recommenders-encode-user-watch-history-using-openai-embeddings/
-thumbnail: /images/tf-recommenders-encode-user-watch-history-using-openai-embeddings/featured.png
 ---
 ### Introduction

 In this digital age of endless possibilities and vast information, **recommendation systems** have emerged as the guiding compass that helps us navigate through the overwhelming sea of choices.
 Whether it's suggesting the perfect movie to watch, a personalized playlist for a road trip, or a tailored product recommendation, these intelligent algorithms have become integral to our online experiences.

 Recommendation systems are normally composed of multiple models either by combining their outputs or chaining the models in a pipeline.
 It is common to have a **retrieval model** that selects a few hundred or thousands of candidates from the complete set and then run a **ranking model** on these candidates to rank them.

-In this blog, we will focus on the **retrieval model** part, with special emphasis on encoding the user watch history.
+In this blog, we will focus on the **retrieval model** part, with special emphasis on encoding the user watch history with the help of LLMs.
 For an introduction to recommendation engines and their importance, check out our [blog post](https://blog.xmartlabs.com/blog/recommendations-engines-what-they-do-and-why-they-are-useful/) on the matter.

 ### Two tower retrieval models